EddyLuten/bhreia.com/docs/adventures/blue-skies/places/ironstone-forge.md

   - A pile of technical drawings of the time keeping device
   - Dresser with china and silverware
   - A fireplace
+    - A piece of heavy glass tubing sits on the mantle 3️⃣
     - They can see a discolored spot on the wall where a picture was removed 1️⃣
 - Kitchen
   - Cupboards filled with kitchen tools etc.